Why is memory important: Learning from past experiences

 Image of the words “self reflection” being reflected through a mirror.

 It allows us to reflect on the past, which we can then utilize to reuse our past experiences.
 It can also aid us to guarantee continuity between what was in the past, and what is going to be in the future.
-Reflecting also allows us to see what mistakes we made in order to avoid making the same errors.
+Reflecting also allows us to see what mistakes we made to avoid making the same errors.

 Memory is an active, although subjective, well-informed, often rational reflection procedure of our experiences.
-It should be noted though that our memory is not fail proof, and that even something as intelligent as our mind can make mistakes.
+It should be noted though that our memory is not fail-proof, and that even something as intelligent as our mind can make mistakes.

 Memory plays an active role in learning, but should not be mistaken for learning.
 There are 3 main cognitive processes involved in human memory.
 Those are: